robindavidgames/ci-project04/README.md

 ![Page footer](/assets/readme_images/footer.png)

 ### Data Model
-Comments are created dependent on posts.
-Deleting a post will also delete all associated comments.
+Comments and tags are created dependent on posts.
+Deleting a post will also delete all associated comments and will remove the respective tags (although, the tags will still exist in relation to other posts).

-This project uses a custom model to handle Tags on recipes.
+This project uses a custom model to handle tags on recipes.
 More details on this model [here.](#recipe-tags)

 ### CRUD Functionality
 #### Create